- A dog walking in circles can mean several things including anxiety and stress, ear infections, head injuries, or

 Once you have decided why your dog is walking in a circle and why he is disoriented, then you should work with your veterinarian or trainer to choose the right treatment plan to make sure your dog stops his behavior.
 Tackling and determining the underlying reason why your dog’s behavior is the key to the plan to have him stop his behavior.
 This is also really helpful when you need to treat behavioral issues like OCD, stress, and anxiety.

 Requiring patience and consistency, identifying triggers will help your pup overcome his urge to walk in a circle.
 You can also use positive reinforcement of his acceptable behavior that can eliminate or reduce this behavior.

 You will need to observe your pup very closely for a situation that encourages circling to help minimize them.
 Prescribed medication can take time in order to work, so it’s important to give it enough time to make sure it is working correctly.
 Also, stay in touch with your dog’s veterinarian since your medication dosage may need to be changed or your pup may need to take a few different medications to guarantee the best treatment.

 Maintain Your Dog’s Ear Hygiene

-Regular cleaning will help to prevent ear infections in your dog.
+Regular cleaning with dog ear cleaner will help to prevent ear infections in your dog.
 Regular ear hygiene will help you maintain your dog’s ear and prevent any ear infections that are caused by wax buildup, ear mites, or injury.

 Take Your Dog for Annual Checkups

 If you cannot determine what the cause of your dog’s circling behavior is, your dog may be having weirdly in some other way or he may be doing it several times a day, it is strongly recommended that you take him to his veterinarian.
 That will allow you to get professional advice as well as have your dog examined in order to rule out any medical issues.